-If they donate money, you can recognize them with signage at the community center or organization, table tents in the program room, etc. See signage template on pg.
-15 as an example.
-If they donate in-kind, their store label may be visible on the products they donate, or you can verbally recognize them at the beginning of the class.
-Some stores have branded giveaways such as coolers, tote bags, etc.; these could be used as incentives to encourage participants' attendance.
-Here is sample statement to use "We would like to thank [company name] for their support of Healthy for Life Educational Experiences at [organization's name].
-We're very appreciative of their support!"
+If they donate money, you can recognize them with signage at the community center, table tents in the program room, etc. If they donate in-kind, their store label may be visible on the products they donate, or you can verbally recognize them at the beginning of the class.
+Some stores have branded giveaways such as coolers, tote bags, etc.; these could be used as incentives to encourage continued participation.